1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 gorical disagreements with the director”
 (Medvedev and Lerner, p.
 66)

-“Our affairs are in a bad way, even Andreev fears Lysenko.”
-This was justified: Lysenko had become Stalin’s favorite.34”
-(Medvedev and Lerner, p.
-67)

 “In the evening the other members of the expedition re¬
 turned without Vavilov.
 He was taken so fast that his things